meltano/meltano/docs/src/docs/plugins.md

 To find discoverable plugins, Meltano will first look for the `discovery.yml` manifest at the root of your [project](/docs/project.html) (where it won't exist until you create it), then at the URL specified by the [`discovery_url` setting](/docs/settings.html#discovery-url) (<https://www.meltano.com/discovery.yml> by default), and finally inside its own package.

+### Variants

+In the case of various popular data sources and destinations, multiple alternative implementations of Singer taps ([extractors](#extractors)) and targets ([loaders](#loaders)) exist, some of which are forks of an original (canonical) version that evolved in their own direction, while others were developed independently from the start.

+These different implementations and their repositories typically use the same name (`tap-<source>` or `target-<destination>`) and may on the surface appear interchangeable, but often vary significantly in terms of exact behavior, quality, and supported settings.

+In its [index of discoverable plugins](#discoverable-plugins), Meltano considers these different implementations different _variants_ of the same plugin, that share a plugin name and other source/destination-specific details (like a logo and description), but have their own implementation-specific variant name and metadata (like capabilities and settings).

+Every discoverable plugin has a default variant that is known to work well and recommended for new users, which will be added to your project unless you explicitly select a different one.
+Users who already have experience with a different variant (or have specific reasons to prefer it) can explicitly choose to add it to their project instead of the default, so that they get the same behavior and can use the same settings as before.
+If the variant in question is not discoverable yet, it can be added as a [custom plugin](#custom-plugins).

+When multiple variants of a discoverable plugin are available, [`meltano discover`](/docs/command-line-interface.html#discover) will list their names alongside the plugin name.
+When [adding a plugin to your project](/docs/plugin-management.html#adding-extractors-and-loaders-to-your-project), a non-default variant can be specified using [`meltano add`](/docs/command-line-interface.html#add)'s [`--variant` option](/docs/command-line-interface.html#variants).

 ### Custom plugins

 If you'd like to use Meltano with a plugin that isn't discoverable yet, you'll